Oral health for infants for school age (4 to 7)

 Key Messages

-- Adults should have a regular check-up at the dentist at least once every two years, and children at least once a year
+- Children should have a regular check-up at the dentist at least once a year.

 - NHS dental treatment is free for children under 18 or under 19 and in qualifying full-time education